-- Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
+- Provide considerate and useful comments.
+Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
 The reviewer should avoid personal comments; Plant Phenomics reserves the right to edit out comments that will hinder constructive discussion of manuscripts.

-- Reviewers should be aware of Plant Phenomics’ policies for authors regarding conflict of interest, data availability, and materials sharing.
-To review these guidelines, please visit the Information for Authors page.
+- Know our Editorial Policies.
+Reviewers should be aware of Plant Phenomics’ policies for authors regarding conflict of interest, data availability, and materials sharing.
+To review these guidelines, please visit the Editorial Policies page.

 For general guidance on using the manuscript submission system, please read the tutorials for Authors, Editors, and Reviewers.
 For questions on specific functionality, explore the Editorial Manager video library.